sgryjp/dependency-license-collector/README.md

 # Dependency License Collector

-> A command which collects license data of dependency packages.
+> A tool for collecting dependency licenses in software projects.

 ## Supported Inputs